 Many restaurants will serve you overpriced, mediocre pizza in Venice, especially if you want to sit outside in a touristy area.
 If you are looking for a cheap lunch then I would recommend swinging by ‘Pizza 2000’ on Campo Sant’Agostin, where you can pick up a tasty slice for a mere €2.

 When seeking out coffee in Venice, there are a few things to keep in mind.
 Keep it simple, order un caffè rather than your usual ‘Venti, Soy, No Foam Latte’, and drink your coffee whilst standing to save money.
 It costs more to sit and drink your coffee, so why not stand as the locals do, and to ingratiate yourself into Italian culture.
+This is a general rule for most Italian cities including Rome.
 If you do want to sit down for a coffee, then try and find a cafe that is away from the tourist hotspots.
 I had a reasonably priced cappuccino at Serra dei Giardini, a converted greenhouse cafe located in Viale Giuseppe Garibaldi.
 They also do a lovely house red for €3.50.

 If you simply must have food or drink in a tourist hot spot then at least make sure wherever you visit is worthwhile.
 If you want to spoil yourself I would recommend enjoying a Spritz at Caffè Florian, on busy St Mark’s Square.
 It is the oldest cafe in Venice and has been open since 1720.